-The bill further amends the Government Code to enhance judicial accountability by suspending judges convicted of felonies or misdemeanors involving official misconduct without pay during the appeal process.
-It mandates quarterly reporting by district court judges on their judicial activities and requires the presiding judge of each administrative judicial region to compile and submit this information for annual reporting to state officials.
-The bill also modifies eligibility criteria for retired judges to ensure those with misconduct histories are excluded from potential assignments and increases the minimum annual base salary for district court judges from $140,000 to $161,000.
-Importantly, any future salary increases will not affect retirement annuities for judges who retired before September 1, 2025.
-The bill is set to take effect on September 1, 2025, and includes provisions for the State Commission on Judicial Conduct and the Texas Supreme Court to adopt necessary implementation rules.
+The bill further mandates that judges convicted of felonies or misdemeanors involving official misconduct will be suspended without pay during the appeal process.
+It requires district court judges to report their judicial hours and activities quarterly, with presiding judges compiling this information for submission to the supreme court.
+The legislation also modifies eligibility criteria for retired judges, increasing the minimum annual base salary for district court judges from $140,000 to $161,000, and establishes provisions regarding retirement annuities for judges who retired before September 1, 2025.
+H.B.
+No. 2064 is set to take effect on September 1, 2025, and includes provisions for the implementation of new rules and guidelines by the State Commission on Judicial Conduct and the Texas Supreme Court.

 Statutes affected: